-A THERAPEUTIC ADVENTURE FACILITY FOR EVERYONE The Adaptive Sports Center, a leading therapeutic recreation program for people with disabilities, is seizing a unique opportunity to better serve our participants, impact more people, and secure our future.
-To achieve this and address a critical need for a permanent home, we are building the Kelsey Wright Building in the Crested Butte Mountain Resort base area (pictured above) where the Outpost Building sits today.
+A THERAPEUTIC ADVENTURE FACILITY FOR EVERYONE The Adaptive Sports Center, a leading therapeutic recreation program for people with disabilities, is now able to better serve our participants, impact more people, and secure our future.
+To achieve this and address a critical need for a permanent home, we built the Kelsey Wright Building in the Crested Butte Mountain Resort base area (pictured above).
+The building opened to the public in July, 2019.
 THEN & NOW THEN The Adaptive Sports Center, founded in 1987, was originally known as the Physically Challenge Ski Program of Crested Butte.
 During its first winter, 33 lessons were given from an all-volunteer staff.
 NOW The Adaptive Sports Center is now a world-class program that operates year-round, with activities ranging from biking and skiing to ice climbing and kayaking.
 Over 6,000 lessons are provided each year to more than 700 individuals.
 Our team includes 15 board members, 14 full-time staff members, more than 25 professional instructors and hundreds of volunteers.
 Today, the organization’s biggest focus is on the long-term impact our programs have on our participants.
 Through successful experiences, 92% of our participants say they learned new skills that will transfer into other aspects of their lives, while 99% indicated they will be more physically active.
-THE CHALLENGE The Adaptive Sports Center is bursting at the seams in our current facilities and has limited options to house participants, as there are very few accessible lodging solutions available in the area.
-In order to better serve our existing participants and welcome new ones, we can no longer postpone the need for a new home.
-Without a new facility, we will be forced to cap our enrollment and turn away people who can benefit from our programs.
-Our future will remain unpredictable as long as we continue to lease space.
-By owning our own facilities, we will gain permanence and independence to guarantee our long-term future in Crested Butte.
-As a result, we have been looking for opportunities to acquire a permanent ski-in, ski-out property to house our ever-growing programs.
-THE RESPONSE The Adaptive Sports Center has purchased the Outpost Building in the ski resort base area, and intends to demolish the aging structure, and build a new, state-of-the-art facility.
-The new building will double the square footage we currently have to run programs and house participants, and is ideally situated for winter offerings with ski-in, ski-out access.
-Key elements of the facility include: Participant assessment space Equipment modification and fit-up area Physical therapy and exercise room Adaptive climbing wall One floor dedicated to client housing Industrial kitchen for food service Participant resource library Administration workstations and offices Meeting area and classroom Basement for locker rentals $12.5 million is needed to improve and expand our services, while also securing our organizational sustainability over the long term.
-THE RESULTS BETTER EXPERIENCE The building will be purposely built to better serve the needs of our participants.
+THE RESPONSE The Adaptive Sports Center purchased the Outpost Building in the ski resort base area, demolished the aging structure, and built a new, state-of-the-art facility.
+The new building doubles the square footage we had in the Treasury Building to run programs and house participants, and is ideally situated for winter offerings with ski-in, ski-out access.
+Key elements of the facility include: Participant assessment space Equipment modification and fit-up area Physical therapy and exercise room Adaptive climbing wall One floor dedicated to client housing Industrial kitchen for food service Participant resource library Administration workstations and offices Meeting area and classroom Basement for locker rentals THE RESULTS BETTER EXPERIENCE The building was purposely built to better serve the needs of our participants.
 Accessible design and architectural elements will lead to increased efficiency.
 The facility will enable us to house participants under the same roof as the Adaptive Sports Center’s offices – rather than have them travel from separate locations in town and on the mountain.
 The lodging piece provides for more interaction between clients and staff, builds a sense of team and will ultimately result in more time spent in the field.
 Additionally, clients will be able to enjoy more social experiences and meaningful interaction with peers in similar situations.
-IMPACT MORE PEOPLE A new facility will improve the participant experience and meet increased demand for our services.
+IMPACT MORE PEOPLE The Kelsey Wright Building improves the participant experience and helps Adaptive Sports Center meet increased demand for our services.
 We plan to manage our growth carefully and deliberately to ensure that we continue to offer individualized programs with a highly personal touch.
 Based on current growth patterns, projected activity totals are expected to surpass 10,000 annually by 2030.
 ORGANIZATIONAL SUSTAINABILITY Over the long-term, building ownership will translate into lower overhead for the Adaptive Sports Center.
-Approximately $185,000 of our current budget is spent leasing space for programs, offices and client housing.
 With a new facility that is owned, not leased, we estimate a savings of at least $85,000 per year.
 Additionally, we will be in control of our own destiny and not vulnerable to rent increases or changes in ownership.
-The Kelsey Wright Building Campaign is the Adaptive Sports Center’s most important campaign in our 30-year history.
-With your support, we can improve the lives of thousands of individuals for decades to come.
-Please consider making a tax-deductible contribution.
+The Kelsey Wright Building Campaign was the Adaptive Sports Center’s most important campaign in our 30-year history.
+With your support, we improved the lives of thousands of individuals for decades to come.
+THANK YOU FOR MAKING THIS HAPPEN FOR THE ADAPTIVE SPORTS CENTER COMMUNITY!
 Our facility is truly for everyone: participants, staff, volunteers, the community and you.